Security at Dropsuite

 Multi-factor authentication provides an additional layer of security protection.
 After typing your password, multi-factor authentication software automatically contacts you via a secondary, trusted medium, such as your telephone number, and then requests a new form of verification.
 This second security perimeter significantly strengthens overall application security while reducing the likelihood of unauthorized threat access.

-Dropsuite’s multi-factor authentication (MFA) provides partners and customers with an extra layer of security to help safeguard end user data within Microsoft Office 365.
+Dropsuite’s multi-factor authentication (MFA) provides partners and customers with an extra layer of security to help safeguard end user data within Microsoft Office 365 and Google Workspace.
 We’re proud to be a vendor that’s at the forefront of MSP security, providing MFA enhanced partner security protection for our cloud backup and archiving suite of solutions.

 When you use Dropsuite Cloud Backup for Office 365, you access the Microsoft ecosystem by activating MFA.
 This powerful additional layer of security makes it almost impossible for hackers to infiltrate your administrator credentials, blocking a former entry point the bad guys had come to rely on.
 Since MFA blocks ~99.9 percent of account compromise attacks, your administrator passwords will be safe, and you’ll be able to continue doing what you do best — managing your business.